Expand access to financial services for unbanked and underbanked households using Vergent LMS.

 Offer bank lending, investments, and services for underserved communities.

 Financial inclusion means that all individuals and businesses in a society can access the financial services they need at an affordable price.
-Services like lending and other crucial financial tools are within reach of everyone—including low income or marginalized communities.
+This includes services like banking, lending, insurance, and other crucial financial tools that are essential for economic participation and development.
+Financial inclusion aims to ensure that everyone, including low-income or marginalized communities, can use these services to improve their financial well-being.

-In the US, the FDIC’s Economic Inclusion Strategic Plan aims to bring access to affordable and sustainable financial products and services from insured depository institutions to millions of unbanked and underbanked Americans.
+In the U.S., the FDIC’s Economic Inclusion Strategic Plan aims to bring millions of unbanked and underbanked Americans access to affordable and sustainable financial products and services from insured depository institutions.
 The FDIC advances this plan through work with collaborative networks, community promotion, education, innovation, research, and policy.

 “I have long believed that the essential role of the lending industry is in bringing people together, enabling individuals to reach for their dreams, and for being a source of strength in difficult times.
 I take great pride in knowing that Vergent’s efforts create financial opportunities for not only individual borrowers of all stripes but also financial inclusion for underserved communities.”